mainzed/labelingsystem-ontology/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-**CC BY-SA Florian Thiery M.Sc, mainzed**
+**CC BY Florian Thiery M.Sc., mainzed**